CURRENT AND UPCOMING SHOWS:

 Runs Dec 2 - 13, 2017

-Obsessed with the seductive force of modern female icons, and fascinated by the line between beauty and distortion, my colorist, expressionist paintings reflect the on going love/hate relationship between women, societal standards, and self-esteem.
+Obsessed with the seductive force of modern female icons, and fascinated by the line between beauty and distortion; theatricality and truth; and authenticity and conformity; my colorist, expressionist paintings reflect the on going love/hate relationship between women, societal standards, and self-esteem.

 DROWNING BARBIES, BEAUTY QUEENS AND WONDER WOMAN, AN INTERVIEW WITH ARTIST DAENA TITLE